 Marco Island has three areas that are critically eroded, threatening development interests.
 Along Hideaway Beach, the north shore of Marco Island (H3 - H11) fronting on Big Marco Pass has 0.8 mile of inlet shoreline that is critically eroded.
-The central gulf beach of Marco Island (R134.5 - R139) has 0.8 mile that is critically eroded and the southern stretch of beach (R143 - R148) has 0.9 mile that is critically eroded areas on Marco Island have beach restoration projects, and the northern segment also has a rock groin field along Hideaway Beach.
+The central Gulf beach of Marco Island (R134.5 - R139) has 0.8 mile that is critically eroded and the southern stretch of beach (R143 - R148) has 0.9 mile that is critically eroded.
+All three critically eroded areas on Marco Island have beach restoration projects, and the northern segment also has a rock groin field along Hideaway Beach.